dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 ## Decision Outcome

+Chosen option:

+* For VSCode and other IDEs that support multi-platform distribution:
-Chosen option: Option 1.b - the VS Code Extension includes the language server, and the language server is compiled as a self-contained artifact.
+  * Option 1.b - the Extension includes the language server, and the language server is compiled as a self-contained artifact.
+* For IntelliJ and other IDES that do NOT support multi-platform distribut:
+  * Option 2.b - the Plugin does NOT include the language server - the correct self-contained artifact is downloaded on first startup

-This was selected to provide the best user experience in terms of startup time and simplicity of installation/setup.
+These options were selected to provide the best user experience in terms of startup time and simplicity of installation/setup where available, with a fallback to a less optimal user experience where required.

 ### Positive Consequences

+For bundled distribution:

 * Simpler implementation - no need to host/download/install the language server on startup
 * Faster startup time - no delay from the download/install
 * Less risk of version incompatibilities between extension and language server

+For download-on-startup distribution:

+* No need to have complexity of multiple per-OS plugins in the plugin store

 ### Negative Consequences